metaterminal/metaterminal.fyi/content/projects/badge/_index.md

 It looks bad.
 There's nasty image artifacting, we've lost a lot of detail, and the contrast is way too high.
 This is a form of **quantization error**: because each pixel is being heavily quantized, the overall error of the image is large.

 To combat this, we're going to use a dithering process.
 There are many dithering algorithms, with different goals, but the Floyd-Steinberg algorithm is the king among error-reduction dithers and it's what we'll use here.
 The idea is that each time we quantize a pixel, it introduces some error; so if we want to reduce the overall error in the image, we need to propagate that error into neighboring pixels.
-(So if one pixel is cast into red, and it's decently far from being red, then the pixels around it are less likely to be red.)
+(So if one pixel is cast into red, then the pixels around it are less likely to be sent to red.)
 We go row-by-row, column-by-column, propagating error with the following matrix:

 <img src="/projects/badge/fs_matrix.svg" alt="The Floyd-Steinberg dither matrix." style="max-width: 100%; object-fit: cover; display:block; margin:auto;">